 Inspiring greater awareness and understanding of Australia’s diverse and complex ecosystems.

 While the popular perception of the Australian Outback conjures images of red earth and arid lands, the far north of Australia presents a strikingly different version of ‘Outback’: one of vivid green and flooded plains stretching to the horizon.

-At Bamurru Plains, a luxury wilderness camp located on a 300 sq km concession at the edge of the Mary River floodplains and World Heritage-listed Kakadu National Park, Wild Bush Luxury aims to highlight the diversity of Australia’s uniquely specialised ecosystems.
+At Bamurru Plains, a luxury wilderness camp located on a 300 sq km concession at the edge of the Mary River floodplain and World Heritage-listed Kakadu National Park, the team at Wild Bush Luxury aim to highlight the diversity of Australia’s uniquely specialised ecosystems.